 Opening A New Civil Case In ECF

-Effective February 3, 2014, E-filing of new civil cases is mandatory (except for sealed and miscellaneous cases, and those brought by unrepresented plaintiffs).
+E-filing of new civil cases is now mandatory (except for sealed and miscellaneous cases, and those brought by unrepresented plaintiffs).
 The process of e-filing a new civil case includes opening the case, e-filing civil case initiating documents and paying the filing fee, all in a single CM/ECF transaction; the new process includes electronic issuance of summons via CM/ECF.

 IMPORTANT: The ECF case opening procedures for the Northern District of California are different from those in other federal district courts.
 Please read the instructional information on this page and the on-screen instructions in ECF carefully before and during the case opening process.